 7. HealthmateForever 2020 Version 24 Modes PRO24AB TENS Unit & Muscle Stimulator

 It has a lot of the standard features that many of the units on this list have.
-20 different power settings, 24 modes, and an adjustable timer, and a visual display that shows different modes using a massage analogy.
+20 different power settings, 24 modes, and an adjustable timer complement a visual display that shows different modes using a massage analogy.

 The big LCD screen is easy to read with large images and a back-lit display.
 The A and B channels are separate, meaning you can independently control the stimulation at different levels in each pad.

-A separate wireless kit can be purchased if you want to eliminate the number of wires in the device.
+A separate wireless kit can be purchased if you want to eliminate the number of wires attached to the device.